gkarwchan/progressive-web-app-from-scratch/lesson01.md

 ## Using Typescript with webpack config ##

-Using [node-interpret](https://github.com/gulpjs/interpret) we can write webpack config in different languages.
+We can write webpack config in different languages, and one of them could be TypeScript.
 To write webpack config using typescript, we should install [ts-node](https://github.com/TypeStrong/ts-node), which we installed it already, but there is a small glitch.
 ts-node can only understand `commonjs` module, which means we have to stuck with old configuration of typescript configuration, and we cannot use es6 module.
 In order to fix this, we need to have a different `tsconfig` for the webpack, and in order to do that we need to install a package called `tsconfig-paths`.